 While we love sharing nifty tools, services and techniques we stumble upon, we often tend to focus on them instead of looking a bit more closely at how we work ourselves, what our own workflow looks like and what tools we use to save our poor souls and minds unnecessary headaches and stress.
 We can all learn from each other’s failures rather than successes.
 Remy Sharp has kindly been publishing short screencasts about his workflow2 in which he explains his full coding stack and how he works in DevTools.
-Andrey Tarantsov has also published an article about his Sublime Text Workflow, and Paul Irish as well as Addy Osmani have written about their tools and workflows quite4 often5 recently6.
+Andrey Tarantsov has also published an article about his Sublime Text Workflow3, and Paul Irish as well as Addy Osmani have written about their tools and workflows quite4 often5 recently6.

 Not many folks like to talk about their mistakes, disappointments and things that just didn’t work out, but quite often they’re just as useful as all those amazing success stories you can read about in hundreds of books and articles.
 We can significantly benefit from sharing how we work, build and play, so why don’t you post a blog post or a short screencast about your own workflow as well?
 What tools worked for you and which didn’t, and why?
 Please share your stories and your thoughts using the hashtag

 P.S.
 If you’re a huge fan of learning and sharing valuable experiences just like we are, then why not engage students and educators8 or even a company or your coworkers9 to read our lovely eBooks and encourage better productivity and quality of work in various fields including design, Web development, copywriting, and more!
 Just sayin’! ;-)

 — Vitaly (@smashingmag)